tianderturpijn/OMS/ServiceBusDev/README.md

 - **Automation Account with SPN**

-Due to specific dependencies to modules, variables and more, the solution requires that you creates additional Automation accounts when scaling the solution to collect data from multiple subscriptions.
+Due to specific dependencies related to modules, variables and more, the solution requires that you create additional Azure Automation accounts when scaling the solution to collect data from multiple subscriptions.
 You must create an Automation Account in the Azure portal with the default settings so that the SPN account will be created.

 - **OMS workspace Id and Key**

-This template will have parameters that will ask for the workspace Id and the workspace Key, so that the runbooks are able to authenticate and ingest data.
+This template will have parameters that will ask for the WorkspaceID and the WorkspaceKey, so that the runbooks are able to authenticate and ingest data.
 You can log in to the OMS classic portal and navigate to Settings --> Connected Sources to find these values

 Once you have completed the pre-reqs, you can click on the deploy button below